gabriel-klein-rev/2223-Data-Engineering-CIBC/Week 3/Databricks_Notebooks_Activity_1.md

 ## Additional practice

 - Create a column that shows the cities ranked by 2015 median sales price.
-- Create a dataframe that compares each cities' population rank and 2015 medial sales price rank
+- Create a dataframe that compares each cities' population rank and 2015 median sales price rank